ausaccessfed/dev-portal/docs/_rapid-connect-series/02-tutorials.md

 {% include tutorials.html -%}

-{% assign curriculum = "OpenID Connect" %}
+{% assign curriculum = "Rapid Connect" %}

 {% comment %}
-To facilitate proper ordering of tutorials for openid connect series pages, we loop through our ordered list of categories and build the list of tutorials from there
+To facilitate proper ordering of tutorials for rapid connect series pages, we loop through our ordered list of categories and build the list of tutorials from there
 {% endcomment -%}

 {% assign sortcategories = "" | split: "" %}